D'Estrées-class cruiser: Service history

 D'Estrées served in the Northern Squadron after her completion in 1899, where she was joined by Infernet by early 1901.
 The latter vessel was transferred to French Madagascar later in 1901, and in 1902, D'Estrées was reassigned to the Atlantic Training Division.
 She remained there for the next several years, though the unit went through a series of name changes and reorganizations.
 Infernet was moved again in 1903, this time to the East Indies to protect French interests in the region.
 She returned to France in 1905.
 In 1908, D'Estrées was sent to patrol the West Indies, and by that time, the Atlantic Division had been merged into the Northern Squadron.
-Infernets career was cut short when she was stricken on 9 March 1910, and subsequently sold for demolition; she was stranded off Les Sables-d'Olonne on 16 November 1910 on delivery to the scrapyard in Germany and broken up in situ.
+Infernet's career was cut short when she was stricken on 9 March 1910, and subsequently sold for demolition; she was stranded off Les Sables-d'Olonne on 16 November 1910 on delivery to the scrapyard in Germany and broken up in situ.